Section 1: Credit and Registration

 SHORT PAPER OR PRACTICUM

 This option corresponds to the course-based Master's program that is present in graduate schools throughout the world.
-It is for the student who prefers to concentrate on developing skills of the profession rather then a greater focus on research in the options given below.
+It is for the student who prefers to concentrate on developing skills of the profession rather than a greater focus on research in the options given below.
 Research methods are still a key component and a 3 credit course teaching research methods is expected.
 Normally, a student would be expected to demonstrate research competencies throughout the program, but specifically within an integrated paper or practicum/field component worth 3 credits and requiring approximately 100 hours of effort.

 A research paper constitutes a substantial written examination of a topic relevant to the program of study.
 The scope should be appropriate for the requirements of the particular program.
 Topics need not be original contributions to knowledge, but may constitute exercises in replication of relevant studies, application of knowledge to the field, development of instructional practices or policy analysis or development, surveys, creative work, documentary work and other types of projects negotiated with the program director.
 Standards of validity and academic rigor apply as appropriate to the nature of the research paper, whether it be a theoretical analysis, empirical study or naturalistic inquiry.
 Some, but not all, research-related learning outcomes of the program will be demonstrated in the graduating paper.
 The paper should require approximately 200 hours of effort by the student resulting in the awarding of 6 credit hours.
 The research paper will normally be assessed by a faculty member holding a doctoral degree, as negotiated with the program director.